-The post explains how to make a high power DC to DC boost converter circuit which will step up a 12 V DC to any higher level up to 30 V maximum, and at a 3 amp current rate.
+The post explains how to make a high power boost charger circuit which will step up a 12 V DC to any higher level up to 30 V maximum, and at a 3 amp current rate.
 This high current output can be further enhanced by suitably upgrading the inductor wire gauge specifications.

 Another great feature of this converter is that the output can be linearly varied through a potentiometer, from the minimum possible range to the maximum range.

 DC -DC converters intended for stepping up car battery voltage are often configured around a switched mode type of power supply (SMPSU) or a power multivibrator, driving a transformer.

 The power converter explained in this article employs the device TL 497A integrated circuit from Texas Instruments.
 This particular IC facilitates excellent voltage regulation with minimal output noise to be accomplished pretty conveniently, and likewise ensures high conversion performance.

 How the Circuit Works

 The converter detailed here uses a flyback topology.
 The flyback theory appears to be the most suitable and functional technique of getting an immediate output voltage originating from a lower direct input voltage.